babelouest/rhonabwy/README.md

 - Create, modify, parse, validate or serialize [JSON Web Encryption](https://tools.ietf.org/html/rfc7516) (JWE) **limited!**
 - Create, modify, parse, validate or serialize [JSON Web Token](https://tools.ietf.org/html/rfc7519) (JWT)

-JWT Relies on JWS and JWE functions, so it supports the same functionnalities as the other 2.
-JWT functionnalities also support nesting serilization (JWE nested in a JWS or the opposite).
+JWT Relies on JWS and JWE functions, so it supports the same functionalities as the other 2.
+JWT functionalities also support nesting serialization (JWE nested in a JWS or the opposite).

 - Supported Cryptographic Algorithms for Digital Signatures and MACs: